tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/一般性问题_intl_en.md

 ### What is the length limit on a bucket name?

 The bucket length limit has been changed since the COS console update in September 2021.
 According to the new policy, the length of a bucket name is affected by the number of characters in the **region abbreviation** and **APPID**, as the combined full domain can contain 60 characters at most.
 Note that previous bucket names will not be affected.
+If you need longer names to meet special requirements, [contact us](https://intl.cloud.tencent.com/contact-sales).

 ### Which version of COS should I use, an earlier version or the current version?

 The implementation of earlier versions of COS is quite different than that of the current version.
 The current version has more features than earlier versions, and earlier versions are not updated with the latest features. **We recommend that you use the current version** for a better experience.
-If you are using an earlier version, please [contact us](https://intl.cloud.tencent.com/contact-sales) to activate the current version.
+If you are using an earlier version, [contact us](https://intl.cloud.tencent.com/contact-sales) to activate the current version.

 The current version comes with different APIs and SDK APIs than those in earlier versions.
 JSON APIs are used in earlier versions and XML APIs are used in the current version.
 JSON APIs have the same underlying architecture as XML APIs.
 Their data is interoperable and can intersect, but they are ultimately not compatible with each other and have different domain names.

 ### How do I monitor error code information?

-You can use [Cloud Monitor](https://console.cloud.tencent.com/monitor/product/COS) to get different types of HTTP error code messages.
-For more information, see [Monitoring and Alarm](https://intl.cloud.tencent.com/document/product/436/31649).
-For information about how to work with Cloud Monitor and obtain relevant data, see Cloud Monitor’s [Console Guide](https://intl.cloud.tencent.com/document/product/248/13517) or [API Documentation](https://intl.cloud.tencent.com/document/product/248/37269).
+You can use [Cloud Monitoring](https://console.cloud.tencent.com/monitor/product/COS) to get different types of HTTP error code messages.
+For more information, see [Monitoring and Alarms](https://intl.cloud.tencent.com/document/product/436/31649).
+For information on how to use cloud monitoring and obtain relevant data, see Cloud Monitor [Console Guide](https://intl.cloud.tencent.com/document/product/248/13517).

 ### How do I calculate the availability of COS?
-Please reference the following example for information on how to calculate COS availability:
+Refer to the following example for information on how to calculate COS availability:
-Tom uses Tencent Cloud COS to run his e-commerce business.
-Assume that his business consumed a total of 100 USD in the service period from Nov.
-1 to Nov.
-30, 2018, during which two unavailability events occurred, as shown below:
+Tom uses COS to run his ecommerce business.
+Assume that his business incurred fees of 100 USD from November 1 to 30, 2018, during which two unavailability events occurred as shown below:

 <table>
    <tr>